Skip to content

 Christian dating advice for guys

-Should I date a godly girl I do not find attractive?
+> Should I date a godly girl I do not find attractive?

-What if she wants to go further physically than I do?
+> What if she wants to go further physically than I do?

 The question to ask: Do you love God more?

 Nothing and no one can replace God.
 What’s more, no one can handle the weight of being someone else’s god.
-If you put your girlfriend ahead of Him, you rely on her as your Number 1, and that’s not a fair burden to place on her.
+If you put your girlfriend ahead of him, you rely on her as your Number 1, and that’s not a fair burden to place on her.
 Nor are you prepared to fulfill that role for her.

 Only God can handle the throne of Number 1.

 This is a great chance to exercise your role as leader.
 Give her some gentle honesty: “I respect you and my relationship with God too much to let our physical relationship get out of hand.”
-If she’s a believer, she should understand.

-I’m not interested in dating yet, but she asked me out.
+> I’m not interested in dating yet but she asked me out.
 Now what?

-First, be sure you understand her intentions.
-Is she asking you to be her boyfriend, or does she simply want to test the waters with one date?
+If girls are allowed to say no, guys most certainly are too.
+Unfortunately, no matter how gently you do this, you’re going to hurt her feelings.
+She just put herself out there and it’s about to come crashing down.
+Be sure you understand her intentions first.
+Is she asking you to be her boyfriend or does she simply want to test the waters with one date?
 She might not even be sure about you, so agreeing to a single date (with a few mutually predetermined guidelines) might not be such a bad thing.

 But if you’re simply not ready to date, just say so.
-Be honest, but always with regard for her.
+Be honest, always with regard for her.
 See 7 Tips For Turning Down a Date for a thorough rundown of how to do this.

 Christian Dating Advice for Girls: A Few More Questions